itsdivyanshu/IPLWinProbabilityPredictor/README.md

 ## Model Training

-The IPL Winning Percentage Predictor uses machine learning algorithms called Logistic Regression for prediction, you can also use Ensemble Learning But it overfittes the data, so use wisely.
+The IPL Winning Percentage Predictor uses machine learning algorithms called Logistic Regression for prediction, you can also use Ensemble Learning But it overfits the data, so use carefully.